|

 that is a fifth what it was in 1910 when the county seat was a

-populated county in America.
+populated counties in America.

 The population of the county jumped from 517 in 1900 to 2,470